kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 - Disabled props in components (textarea and picker) now have specific names: emojiPickerDisabled and textareaDisabled
 - componentColor prop in TwemojiTextarea now accepts only a string which represents a valid CSS color
 - pickerCloseOnClickaway prop added to TwemojiPicker
+- pickerWidth prop for TwemojiTextarea and TwemojiPicker now accepts an DOM element ID string for mimicking the El width.

 ## 5.4.1